Hangar-31/atlantamusicians.com/src/pages/about-our-local.md

         title: Secretary-Treasurer
         text: Brian stepped into the role of Secretary-Treasurer after four years of working at the Local, starting as Office Manager before moving into an operational role in 2020.
-A former trombone player, he played in various honor bands and marched in the Auburn University Marching Band.
+A former trombone player, he has played in various honor bands around the country and marched in the Auburn University Marching Band.
 After school, he spent eight years in journalism and digital marketing, gaining a multitude of experiences that brought him to the Local.
 With an eye for potential, he is dedicated to organizing and growing the ranks of Local 148-462 to foster a healthy, sustainable, and active music community for professional musicians across our jurisdiction.
         image: /assets/brian-photo.jpg
         alt_text: Brian Desarro
       - name: Bill Hatcher